notaspork/linuxexamples/basic/Tutorial-2-Server.md

 def initialize_server_socket():
     sock = socket.socket(socket.AF_INET, socket.SOCK_STREAM)
 ```
+By convention, this function is also generally placed _before_ `start_server()`, so that `start_server` already knows what `initialize_server_socket()` does.
+However, as long as a function is declared _before_ it is used in the code, the order of function declarations does not matter in Python.
 This function does not require any arguments.
 It first uses the Python `socket` module to request a new socket.
 The function `socket` is confusingly also the name of a function of the `socket` module itself, which is why it is called as `socket.socket()`.
 Just as before, we use the `.` symbol to access a function that is part of a larger object.
 In this case, we are trying to call the `socket()` function contained inside the `socket` module.
 Normally functions won't have the exact same name as the module that contains them, but `socket` is unfortunately an exception to this general trend.

 The `socket.socket()` function takes a few arguments.
 The first argument specifies what type of network protocol that you want a socket for (the Network Layer in the OSI model).
 For IPv4, use the value `socket.AF_INET`.
 For IPv6, you can use the value `socket.AF_INET6`.
 Some operating systems support other types of network protocols as well.
 The second argument specifies the type of socket requested within that network protocol (the Transport Layer in the OSI model).
 In this case, we want a TCP socket, so we use `socket.SOCK_STREAM`.
 The reason we put the `socket.` in front of all these values is because they are all defined inside of the Python `socket` module, so we need to use the `.` symbol in order to access them inside that module.